 As a performance studies scholar, several research threads connect my work--ritual, utopian theory, festival studies, and movement pedagogy (Lecoq and Rasaboxes).

 From 2018-2022, she held the position as the Coordinator of Graduate Studies for Theatre in the School of Music, Dance, and Theatre in the Herberger Institute for Design and the Arts at Arizona State University overseeing 8 graduate programs: MFA in Theatre for Youth, MFA in Dance, MFA in Directing, MFA in Performance, MFA in Dramatic Writing, and MFA in Interdisciplinary Digital Media as well as the PhD in Theatre for Youth and PhD in Theatre and Performance of the Americas.
 From 2014-2022, she directed the MFA in Performance program that focuses on devising, actor-creator methodologies, and new work development.

 In 2018, she was a Fellow at the Harvard Mellon Institute for Performance Research in “Public Humanities,” and was featured as one of the “Top 100 Creatives,” by Origins Magazine in 2015.
 She is a theatre director and author of three books, On the Edge of Utopia: Performance and Ritual at Burning Man (Seagull/University of Chicago Press 2010), Performing Utopia co-edited with Pegge Vissicaro (Seagull/University of Chicago Press 2018), and Physical Dramaturgy: Perspectives from the Field co-edited with Jeff Casazza and Annette Thornton (Routledge 2018).
-She is currently working on her fourth book Inside the Performance Workshop: A Sourcebook for Rasaboxes and Other Exercises under contract with Routledge about Richard Schechner’s performance workshop and Rasaboxes with Paula Murray Cole and Michele Minnick (expected publication 2020).
+She is currently working on her fourth book Inside the Performance Workshop: A Sourcebook for Rasaboxes and Other Exercises under contract with Routledge about Richard Schechner’s performance workshop and Rasaboxes with Paula Murray Cole and Michele Minnick (expected publication May 2023).